 If you want an experienced third party to help with your preparation, our specialist 11 plus tutors have significant North London Collegiate School entrance experience.

 If your daughter is successful in the entrance exam, she will be invited back to NLCS for an interview.
-These usually take place in mid-February.
+These usually take place in mid-January.
 The interview is one to one with a member of staff and will last approximately 20 minutes.
 It is an important part of the admissions process and success here is key to getting into North London Collegiate School.

 The interview has a friendly and informal tone as the interviewer determines if your daughter will flourish at NLCS.
 While everyone offered an interview will have sufficiently “passed” the written exam, if a candidate was particularly weaker in one area, she may be given some academic questions on that subject to determine whether she will be able to cope at NLCS.